Cyrile-Duquenoy/cyrile-duquenoy.github.io/README.md

 # About

 French Mathematics Student based in Montpellier/Marseille, France.
+Specialized in scientific calcul, simulation and numerical analysis.
-This site lists parts of my student works.
+This site lists parts of my student works, some work in progress, links and others.

 Looking for a 4 to 6 month internship starting on 1 March 2025.
 Ideally located in the PACA region or around Montpellier.
 In scientific computing, simulation and numerical analysis.
 Data can also be included.